Magomogo/barberry-plugin-imagemagick/README.md

 ### strip

 In some cases color profiles can take up significant part of your image, especially if image is small or resized.
 This option allows to cut color profiles out.

+### Environment

+There are two environment options, which regulate image's max size:

+- `MAX_WIDTH`
+  - default value is 800
+- `MAX_HEIGHT`
+  - default value is 600

+If you need to be able to generate a full hd/2k/4k size, please set up them